|

 parts.
 Pushing on the vibrato bar releases string tension which

-lowers the pitch, letting you create those warbling effect
+lowers the pitch, letting you create warbling effect

 important for a beginner?
 No way!
-It's important for a beginning
+A beginning

 |